lamoureux-lab/3DCNN_MQA/README.md

   and launch them.

 The outputs will be stored in *models/name_of_experiment*.
-Examples of figures you will obtains are:
+Examples of figures you will obtain are:
 ![alt text](https://github.com/lamoureux-lab/3DCNN_MQA/raw/Release/doc/CASP11Stage2_SCWRL_sFinal_funnels.png
 "CASP11Stage2_SCWRL_sFinal_funnels")